santoshmn26/Lilypro58-build-log/Keymaps/Readme.md

 	c.
 Once you are happy with the arrengement of the keys click on compile on the top right corner.

 	d.
-Next click on the download symbol to download Export the QMK json file.
+Next click on the download symbol to Export the QMK json file.
 ```